 Bait and Switch

-Bait and switch refers to luring someone with one thing while actually having or offering another thing that's less desirable.
+Bait and switch refer to luring someone with one thing while actually having or offering another thing that's less desirable.

 Bargaining is the same as haggling.
 It means negotiating to get the seller to lower a price.
 Dickering is another synonym of bargaining.